rakeshp1594/Customer-Churn/README.md

 # Customer-Churn
-Project for the customer Churn
+#Project for the customer Churn
+import pandas as pd
+import seaborn as sns
+import matplotlib.pyplots as plt